awsdocs/amazon-ecs-developer-guide/doc_source/cluster-auto-scaling.md

 1. Associate the capacity provider with a cluster

+1. Create a capacity provider strategy that uses the capacity provider\.

+   The capacity provider strategy determines how the tasks are spread across the cluster's capacity providers\.
+When you run a standalone task or create a service, you either use the cluster's default capacity provider strategy or a capacity provider strategy that overrides the default one\.

 For each Auto Scaling group capacity provider that's associated with a cluster, Amazon ECS creates and manages the following resources:
 + A low metric value CloudWatch alarm
 + A high metric value CloudWatch alarm